-\$ in millions 2022 2 2021 2020
+\$ in millions 2023 2022 2022 2021

-Gross realized gains \$ 1 64 \$ 237 \$ 168
+Gross realized gains \$ 70 \$ 164 \$ 237

-Gross realized (losses) (94) (27) (31)
+Gross realized (losses) (21) (94) (27)

-Total 1 \$ 70 \$ 210 \$ 137
+Total \$ 49 \$ 70 \$ 210

-^{1.} Realized gains and losses are recognized in Other revenues in the income
+1. Realized gains and losses are recognized in Other revenues in the income statement.

-9. Collateralized Transactions
+8. Collateralized Transactions

 The Firm enters into securities purchased under agreements to resell, securities sold under agreements to repurchase, securities borrowed and securities loaned transactions to, among other things, acquire securities to cover short positions and settle other securities obligations, to accommodate customers' needs and to finance its inventory positions.